 While some kids might not be interested, many older siblings would love to hold the new baby.
 Trust that they can!
 We solve this by using a nursing pillow.
 Place the other child on a sofa or somewhere comfortable, with they backs right up against the back, and place pillows on either side.
 Place the nursing pillow on top and then place the baby on top of that.
 Be sure to be close by as this can be hard on young children, and especially toddlers have a short attention span and might leave all of a sudden.

-Note: Encourage it, never expect it.
+Encourage helpfulness, never expect it.
 There is a difference.
 Ask for help to find things and take part in caring for the baby.
 But always remember that this is not their task.
 If they dont want to help out today, that is fine, maybe they want to be included tomorrow.
 I’ve asked for help to find pacifiers, burb clothes, nursing pillow – you name it.
 It is always a gentle moment when they realize that they have helped and really made a difference in the babys life – and its awesome to see them grow with that realization.

 Read or play while breastfeeding.